 8. Is there internet access?

 There is limited internet access on the island but volunteers are able to use the communal internet dongle at the Ecoteer House.
+The WiFi is usually quite weak, so it is recommended to purchase an affordable local sim if needed.

 9. How long is the typical volunteer working day?